note: this page is quite old and some of it is wrong, it really needs an update

 C&E (Computer & Entertainment)

-Recently the focus of a bit of attention, thanks to the translated re-release of New Beggar Prince for the Megadrive from some people.
-Ahem.
-In the NES days they seem to have been responsible for a few of Hacker's porno titles, several of which were released by themselves and AVE in non-pornographic form
+Recently the focus of a bit of attention, thanks to the translated re-release of New Beggar Prince for the Megadrive.
+In the NES days they seem to have been responsible for a few of Hacker's porno titles, several of which were released by themselves and AVE in non-pornographic form, an RPG or two and some other stuff.

 Gowin/Hot Kid